itsasimiqbal/itsasimiqbal.github.io/README.md

 ## About Me:
-<p> A Computational Neuroscientist by training and a Machine Learner in practice.
+<p> A Computational Neuroscientist by training and a Machine Learner Engineer in practice.
 I aim to understand the anatomical and functional mysteries of brain to build rodent (and some day human)-level Artificial Intelligence and contribute towards developing robust solutions for brain disorders. </p>

-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;

-## Affiliations:
+## Affiliation:
 <p>I am currently serving as a Visiting Research Scientist at the Brain Research Institute (HiFo) and Neuroscience Center Zurich (ZNZ), <a href="https://www.neuroscience.uzh.ch/en.html"><img src="https://www.logolynx.com/images/logolynx/8d/8d76c0d2be0c548466bb3180b9caa83a.jpeg" width="110" height="25" /> </a> where I am pushing the efforts towards uncovering computational principles in the developing mouse cortex through Artificial Intelligence and Computational Neuroimaging.</p>

 <p>As an Affiliate Faculty, I co-advise a small research group in the Department of Computer Science | SBASSE, <a href="https://sbasse.lums.edu.pk/department-of-computer-science"><img src="https://arawireless.org/wp-content/uploads/2021/05/lums-logo.png" width="55" height="15" /> </a> where we aim to develop a novel deep neural network-based architecture inspired by the mouse visual cortex.</p>

 <p>I also serve as a Technical Advisory Board Member in a few tech startups focused on Computer Vision and Machine Learning such as <a href="https://wizlabs.ai/" style="color:#253494">Wizlabs</a> and <a href="https://laam.pk/" style="color:#253494">LAAM</a>.</p>

-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;

 ## Education:
 <p>I worked as a Postdoctoral Research Scientist (Summer 2020 - Summer 2021) on the intersection of AI and Neuroscience in <a href="http://www.mousemotorlab.org/" style="color:#253494">Mathis Lab</a>, <a href="https://www.epfl.ch/research/domains/cis/" style="color:#253494">Center for Intelligent Systems (CIS) | ELLIS Unit</a>, Swiss Federal Institute of Technology <a href="https://www.epfl.ch/en/"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/f4/Logo_EPFL.svg/330px-Logo_EPFL.svg.png" width="48.75" height="15" /></a>.</p>